VIN-y/MissChanger/STLs/README.md

 The Locker required a M3x12mm bolt on the side, as shown in the picture below.

-For the Tap Tront.
+For the Tap Front.
 There is the corresponding slot for the pogo pins pad.
 Then there are also aligner-pin slots for 4 of the 3mm sleeves (2 on each side).
+The M3 bolts of need to leave a 4.10-4.20mm gap, as shown in the picture below; and both sides need to be as even as possible.

 **Note:**
 (1) the pogo pin pad on the print-head rear needs to be female, as the pins would be live during operation.